Image via proschoolonline.com

 We chose a core team approach for the first stage of our design exploration.
 This is an integrated multidisciplinary team, whose challenge it is to determine how we design a model of care at LCHC to better serve our patients and attract new patients.
 Unsurprisingly, the group’s title is the Ideal Care Model design (ICM) team.
 Through a series of daylong workshops facilitated by Alice Lee, a world renown thinker on patient-centered change and supported by the program managers, Alyssa Ruiz, Mia Wallach and Kim Eng, the ICM team has been learning about design thinking and lean principles, two methods of innovating which place the patient at the center.

 To better understand the people we are designing for, more than 40 staff and patient interviews and observations were performed by the design team, elucidating the direct experience of those using our system.
 The team was careful to choose staff and patients to interview that reflect the full spectrum of our healthcare system.
 For instance, if you interviewed staff regarding training, you could choose a brand-new employee and one who has a decade under their belt, or a patient who has only used one of our service lines once, opposite a patient who has used 3 or more of our services repeatedly.
 The ICM team also went to Gemba, the place where the work happens.
 Going to gemba allows one to directly observe staff and patients at different points of the care delivery process, helping the team to gain a deeper understanding of the users within our current system.
-From these conversations and observations, the ICM team worked to develop a storyboard for each, pulling out major points and key insights which helped us better understand what gets in the way of what patients and staff need
+From these conversations and observations, the ICM team worked to develop a storyboard for each, pulling out major points and key insights which helped us better understand what gets in the way of what patients and staff need, understand patient preferences and how they see their care.

 Over the next few blogs, I will describe the process being used by the ICM team to answer the design challenge.